 top of page

 Everyone's pregnancy, birth and mother hood journey is different.
-From my own experience of 9 pregnancies and births, I learned just how unique and important each little thing can be to a mother.
+From my own experience of 9 pregnancies and births, I've learned just how unique and important each little thing can be to a mother.
 I started my own journey with a hospital birth and ended it with many home births.
 That all helped to shape my birth philosophy and it fed my love of educating and guiding women along their own journey.
 Everyone deserves a trauma free pregnancy and birth where they feel heard, in charge, and honored as the mother to their child.

 Besides from birth work and together with my husband, we homeschool our children, grow a fierce veggie garden year round, and tend to a variety of chickens.
 I enjoy sewing, baking, and cleaning like a maniac!